-I’m so happy that soup weather is here.
+I’m so happy soup weather is here.
 I haven’t met a soup that I haven’t liked.
-Most everyone I know eats Beef Vegetable soup.
+Most people tend to eat beef in their vegetable soup.
 Not me…I grew up on this Pork Vegetable Soup.
-Pork gives vegetable soup such a great flavor.
-I start by browning several pork chops in a skillet.
-Then I cut them up in bite size pieces and add the pork and the pork bones to the soup pot.
-Once the soup is done, I let it set for awhile before removing the bones.
-I like making this soup the day before I plan to eat it.
-Like most soups, the flavors are more enhanced, the longer the soup sets.
+Pork gives vegetable soup such a great flavor, but the secret is to make it the day before you plan to eat it.
+The flavor gets better the longer this soup sits.

 I covered everything with water and brought the mixture to a boil…